Sydney–Melbourne rail corridor: Passenger services

 The XPT service runs two return trips each day between Melbourne and Sydney, making scheduled stops at Broadmeadows, Seymour, Benalla, Wangaratta, Albury, Wagga Wagga, Junee, Cootamundra, Yass Junction, Goulburn, Moss Vale, Campbelltown and Central with optional stops at Culcairn, Henty, The Rock, Harden and Gunning.
-The stops at Broadmeadows and Seymour were introduced on Sunday 25 November 2012.
+The stops at Broadmeadows and Seymour were introduced in November 2012.
 Before then, the XPT ran express from Melbourne to Benalla.

 All four daily XPT services take about 11 hours.

 Infrastructure shortcomings and upgrades

 A huge deficiency in interstate rail investment compared with investment in highways has existed since the 1960s.
 Although the standard gauge line is about 960 km long, the journey on the road equivalent of the corridor – the Hume Highway – is now about 90 km shorter than the rail line.
 Relatively high road speeds are possible because the highway now bypasses many of the towns where there were speed limits.
-Further, in 2013 the entire Hume Highway was completed as a dual carriageway, whereas the rail line is still single-track in some places – a significant impediment to continuous running.
+In 2013, the entire Hume Highway was completed as a dual carriageway, whereas the rail line is still single-track in some places – a significant impediment to continuous running.

 Another major impediment of the corridor is the prevalence of curves with small radii – some are only 280 m – and the sheer number of curves, which are equivalent to rotating the train by 72 circles (36 circles to the right and 36 circles to the left) along the entire route.
 Consequently, some sections of the line are signalled for a top speed of only 65 km/h.
 Even so, freight trains often struggle to reach that speed in places.

 Maximum benefit, whether improved transit times and reduced diesel fuel consumption and emissions, accrues from routes being straightened, and gradients reduced, on a large scale.
 However, such proposals come with greater risk of delay or cancellation.
 In a climate of long-term failure to prioritise investment in rail and with earlier completion in mind, funding has most often gone to projects with smaller deviations over shorter distances.

 For a long time, the corridor was double track from Sydney to Junee, and single track from there on with a number of short crossing loops, but between 2008 and 2011 about 200 km of the former broad-gauge track between Seymour and Wodonga was standardised to form a double track section north of Seymour.
 A 5 km double-track northern bypass of Wodonga was also constructed.

 The single track resumes just south of the Murray River and Albury.